 What if I told you:

 I know.
-I have edited books published with big houses, small presses, and self-publishers, as well as studied Creativity Coach Training with America’s foremost expert.
+Not only am I a writer and writing coach myself, I have also edited books published with big houses, small presses, and self-publishers, as well as studied Creativity Coaching with America’s foremost expert.